utkarshg6/helpful/Git.md

 - It simply creates a **new commit** that is the opposite of an existing commit.
 - It leaves the files in the same state as if the commit that has been reverted never existed.
 - The new commits can be pushed to `remote` easily thus reverting commits over there also.
-- In `reset` there isn't new commit, it simply resets the `HEAD` and branch reference to a particualar commmit.
+- In `reset` there isn't a new commit, it simply resets the `HEAD` and branch reference to a particular commit.

-To revert last commit on branch
+To revert the last commit on the branch

 ```zsh
 git revert HEAD